dcos/metronome/docs/docs/docker.md

 ## Docker Parameters

-It is possible to set docker parameters now with job runs.
-This enables the ability to change runtime capabilities of the job.
+It is possible to set Docker parameters now with job runs.
+This makes it possible to change runtime capabilities of the job.
 The example below removes all the default docker capabilities and adds SYSLOG.

 ```
 {